chiffa/BioFlow/dev_log.rst

     -   As well as "hit" analysis systems, so that they can be retrieved instead of needing to be re-generated.

--   Move node annotation loading/offloading to an elasticsearch instance, always mapping to uniprots
+-   (Won't fix)Move node annotation loading/offloading to an elasticsearch instance, always mapping to uniprots

-- The alteration of the chain of statistics calculation is somewhat hardcore
+-  (OK) The alteration of the chain of statistics calculation is somewhat hardcore

 Integration:
 ------------
-- Update to CYPHER and a more recent neo4j instance accessed through bolt
+- (DONE) Update to CYPHER and a more recent neo4j instance accessed through bolt
     - possibility of using a periodic Cypher update (each 500-1000) instead of atomic?

 - (Rejected) Consider removing neo4j altogether => Nope, it's a good persistence solution